Tests & Procedures : Neurological

 Hyperbaric Oxygen Therapy for Wound Healing

-Hyperbaric oxygen therapy involves exposing the body to 100 percent oxygen at a pressure that is greater than what you normally experience.
-Wounds need oxygen to heal properly, and exposing a wound to 100 percent oxygen can, in many cases, speed the healing process.
+Hyperbaric oxygen therapy involves exposing the body to 100% oxygen at a pressure that is greater than what you normally experience.
+Wounds need oxygen to heal properly, and exposing a wound to 100% oxygen can, in some cases, speed the healing process.

 Reasons for the procedure

 Hyperbaric oxygen therapy is used for certain types of wounds.
 Some of these are:

 Ask your provider if hyperbaric oxygen therapy is appropriate for your condition, particularly if you have diabetes-related wounds.

 Side effects of hyperbaric oxygen therapy are extremely rare but include:

 Nearsightedness (This usually resolves within days to weeks after the last treatment.)

 A few patients with severe congestive heart failure have experienced additional problems with heart function after hyperbaric oxygen therapy.
 Share your complete medical history with your provider to make certain hyperbaric oxygen therapy is safe for you.

 During the procedure